yakose/UFO-1/Exam/Blogv2.md

 ## Wait, where did we go?
 So to go back to the calculator, we can make it in a monolithic design where everything will be packaged into the same system, makes sense right?
 Yeah, kind of.

-Here's why making it in with microservices could be beneficial.
+Here's why making it with microservices could be beneficial.
 Assuming the calculator has more than a couple operations, and we know that we will be adding more as time goes on, we can take advantage of microservices.
 Instead of having it all in the same service, we can split it up so each operation will be in its own service!
 This has a couple benefits.
 It means that we can integrate new ones without touching the older operations thus ensuring we will not break them.
 It also means that parts of the calculator can break, but still work!

 How does that make sense?
 It means that one of the operations can break, without the entire calculator going down.
 We can have a functioning calculator without the '+' operation for example.